 - (A) Initial assessment visit - (1) A registered nurse shall conduct an initial assessment visit to determine the immediate care and support needs of the consumer.
-The initial assessment visit shall be held either within 48 hours of referral, or within 48 hours of the consumer's return home, or on the attending provider-ordered start-of-care date. - (2) When an alternate professional healthcare service is the only service ordered, the initial assessment visit may be made by the appropriate skilled healthcare professional. - (B) Comprehensive assessment of consumers - (1) The HCA shall accomplish an individualized comprehensive assessment that accurately reflects each consumer's current health status and includes information that may be used to demonstrate the consumer's progress toward achievement of the desired outcomes. - (2) The comprehensive assessment shall identify the consumer's need for home care and meet the consumer's medical, nursing, rehabilitative, social and discharge planning needs. - (3) The comprehensive assessment shall be completed in a timely manner, consistent with the consumer's immediate needs, but no later than five (5) calendar days after the start of care.
+The initial assessment visit shall be held either within 48 hours of referral, or within 48 hours of the consumer's return home, or on the ordered start-of-care date. - (2) When an alternate professional healthcare service is the only service ordered, the initial assessment visit may be made by the appropriate healthcare professional. - (B) Comprehensive assessment of consumers - (1) The HCA shall accomplish an individualized comprehensive assessment that accurately reflects each consumer's current health status and includes information that may be used to demonstrate the consumer's progress toward achievement of the desired outcomes. - (2) The comprehensive assessment shall identify the consumer's need for home care and meet the consumer's medical, nursing, rehabilitative, social and discharge planning needs. - (3) The comprehensive assessment shall be completed in a timely manner, consistent with the consumer's immediate needs, but no later than five (5) calendar days after the start of care. - (4) Except as otherwise indicated in this section, a registered nurse shall complete the comprehensive assessment. - (5) When healthcare services other than nursing are ordered by the physician, the primary professional healthcare worker shall complete the comprehensive assessment.

-- (4) Except as otherwise indicated in this section, a registered nurse shall complete the comprehensive assessment. - (5) When healthcare services other than nursing are ordered by the physician, the primary professional healthcare worker shall complete the comprehensive assessment. - (6) The comprehensive assessment shall include a review of all medications the consumer is currently using in order to identify any potential adverse effects and drug reactions, including ineffective drug therapy, significant side effects, significant drug interactions, duplicate drug therapy and noncompliance with drug therapy. - (a) The HCA shall report any concerns to the attending physician, and the director of nursing and these reports shall be acted upon. - (7) The comprehensive assessment shall be updated and revised as frequently as the consumer's condition warrants due to a major decline or improvement in the consumer's health status.
-At a minimum, it shall be updated and revised: - (a) Every 60 days beginning with the start-of-care date; and - (b) Within 48 hours of the consumer's return to the home from a hospital admission of 24 hours or more for any reason other than diagnostic tests or, for non-certified agencies, as ordered by the physician or intermediate care provider. - (C) Provision of skilled services - (1) The HCA shall have written policies regarding nurse delegation.
+- (6) When nursing services are provided, the comprehensive assessment shall include a review of all medications the consumer is currently using in order to identify any potential adverse effects and drug reactions, including ineffective drug therapy, significant side effects, significant drug interactions, duplicate drug therapy and noncompliance with drug therapy. - (a) The HCA shall report any concerns to the attending physician, and the director of nursing and these reports shall be acted upon. - (7) For consumers receiving intermittent respite and waiver services that are not provided within a continuous 60 day period, a comprehensive assessment shall be accomplished before reinitiating services rather than the minimum time frames set forth below.

+The comprehensive assessment shall be updated and revised as frequently as the consumer's condition warrants due to a major decline or improvement in the consumer's health status.
+At a minimum, it shall be updated and revised:

+- (a) Every 60 days beginning with the start-of-care date; and - (b) Within 48 hours of the consumer's return to the home from a hospital admission of 24 hours or more for any reason other than diagnostic tests or, for non-certified agencies, as ordered by the physician or intermediate care provider. - (C) Provision of skilled services - (1) The HCA shall have written policies regarding nurse delegation.
 The policy shall delineate what tasks or procedures may or may not be delegated, the delegation process, documentation and how the delegate shall be supervised in accordance with state regulation.
 If the HCA prohibits delegation, there shall be a policy that specifies such prohibition.